punctum-im/protocol-old/SPEC.md

 Federation works on the following principle:

-Each channel can be subscribed to, which means that the instance is aware of the channel's existence and will sync it, allowing the users of that instance to recieve and send messages.
+Each channel can be subscribed to, which means that the remote instance knows that it has to send data to another.
 Instances stash content that has to be sent to other instances' inboxes in a private outbox.

 The public inbox is located at